Understanding Stress and Its Physical Implications

 Consider Professional Help

-If stress becomes overwhelming, consulting with a mental health professional may be helpful.
+If stress becomes overwhelming, consulting with a mental health professional may be beneficial.
 Therapists can offer tailored coping strategies and support.

 Research indicates that cognitive-behavioral therapy (CBT) effectively treats stress-related issues in about 75% of cases (Hofmann et al., 2012).